 Minimizes Serious Falls

-This indicates the percent of residents who sustained a major fall.
-Falls resulting in serious injury are considered by many experts to be a measure of the quality of nursing care at a nursing home.
-Major falls which result in injury are routinely caused by lower levels of patient supervision.
+This is the percentage of patients who sustained a major fall.
+Falls resulting in major injury are considered by many experts to be a measure of nursing care .
+Falls are routinely caused by lower levels of patient supervision.

 Minimizes Urinary Tract Infections

-This indicates the percent of patients that suffered from a urinary tract infection.
-These infections are sometimes linked to insufficient hygiene.
+This tells you the percent of patients that sustained a urinary tract infection.
+These infections may be linked to insufficient hygiene.